-The first stage of this work included ascertaining which organisations were recording data on the incidence of harassment and unlawful eviction, and what kinds of information were being collected.
-This part of the project included extended discussion with:
+The original 2021 count was designed after first ascertaining which organisations were recording data on the incidence of harassment and unlawful eviction, and what kinds of information were being collected.
+This included extended discussion with:

-- local authority officers including Tenancy Relations Officers (TROs), Environmental

-Health Officers (EHOs) and Homelessness Officers;
+- Local authority officers including Tenancy Relations Officers (TROs), Environmental Health Officers (EHOs) and Homelessness Officers;

 - Law centres and private solicitors;

 - Third sector housing advice agencies;

 - Members of Parliament.